Eventually and asymptotically positive semigroups on Banach lattices: Applications of asymptotic positivity

 Taking the real part of the above equation we obtain

 and hence $\cos(\beta)=\cos(\beta l) = 1$.
 Thus, $\beta \in \pi (\frac{1}{2} + \bbZ)$ and $\beta l \in \pi (\frac{1}{2} + \bbZ)$ which is a contradiction since $l$ is irrational.

 (vi) Due to (iii) $\spb(A) = 0$ is a pole of the resolvent and since the semigroup $(e^{tA})_{t \ge 0}$ is bounded, $0$ is even a first order pole of the resolvent.
-Hence, Corollary~\ref{cor:projections-positive} together with assertion (iv) implies that the associated spectral projection $P$ is positive.
+Since all eigenspaces of $A$ are one dimensional, Corollary~\ref{cor:projections-positive} together with assertion (iv) implies that the associated spectral projection $P$ is positive.
 As $\spb(A)$ is a dominant spectral value according to (v), individual asymptotic positivity of the semigroup follows from Theorem~\ref{thm:semigroups-asymptotic}.

 That the semigroup is not positive is obvious if we consider a positive initial mass distribution $f$ which lives only on the first edge: after some time some of the mass of $f$ is diverted with a negative sign to the second edge, and when this first happens, there is no mass close the end of $e_2$ and $e_3$ which could compensate those negative values. \end{proof}